seocahill/maightro-site/source/articles/analysis.html.markdown

 ### Comparison of Algorithms

-You can further analyse the aforementioned algorithms via an interactive interface [here](/results.html)
+You can further analyse the aforementioned algorithms via an interactive table [here](/results.html)

 * * *